The Application of Psychometrics for Assessing Health Outcomes and Quality of Life - Part 2

 - Perform IRT analyses using the Mplus software

 - Understand the assumptions of Rasch and IRT models and the principles for testing the models

 - Use results from IRT analyses to develop or select the optimal PROM for a particular research purpose

 - Be aware of the use of other software for CFA, Rasch and IRT analyses.

 Course Materials will be provided via a Delegate Course Website approximately 1 week prior to the course start date.
 Hard copies of exercises will be provided throughout the course as necessary.
 Hard copies of PowerPoint presentations will not be provided, but these can be printed by delegates before the start of the course via the Delegate Course Website.

 Participants are asked to supply their own Laptop throughout the course.
 Participants will work on laptops using Mplus during the course.
 An Mplus demo version will be provided during the course for participants who do not have Mplus.

 Participants should have completed Part 1 of this course (which runs immediately prior to this course) or have sufficient suitable experience or other suitable qualification(s).

-Participants who wish to join the course without completing Part 1 should contact the Short Course Unit in the first instance.
-Approval from the Course Leader is required for all bookings who will not be completing Part 1, prior to making their booking.
+Participants who wish to join this Part 2 course, without completing Part 1 should contact the Short Course Unit in the first instance, with details of their relevant qualifications and experience.

 Anju Keetharuth is the Course Leader for this course.